Helping Horticulture Students in British Columbia

 Karen Hasselfelt is a member of the New Westminster Horticultural Society.
 She brings a wealth of experience to the Scholarship Trust Fund Committee from her work as a senior grants planner with the City of Vancouver for 17 years.
 She led many of the City’s grant programs, which distributed over $10 million annually to non-profit arts, heritage and cultural organizations in Vancouver.
 Karen has been active in her own community as a member of the New Westminster Heritage Commission and the Queen’s Park Residents Association.
 She is particularly interested in the history and culture of gardens, as well as the medicinal and healing properties of plants.

-For more information, please feel free to email us email@example.com.
+For more information on the Scholarship Trust Fund, please feel free to email us firstname.lastname@example.org.